smikhalevski/roqueform/README.md

 field.value // → {foo: 'qux'}
 ```

-`useField` doesn't trigger re-render of the enclosing component.
-Have a look at
+`useField` doesn't trigger a re-render of the enclosing component.
+Navigate to
 [Field observability](#field-observability) section for more details.

-When parent field is updated using `dispatchValue`, all of affected derived fields also receive an update:
+When the parent field is updated using `dispatchValue`, all of the affected derived fields also receive an update:

 ```ts
 const field = useField({foo: 'bar'});